Telecom Services Cut Short? Client saves one lump sum over $695K!

 Negotiating telecom and IT contracts are a common occurrence for the CIO and IT team.
 Over the past six years, the telecom vendors have made the validation and accuracy of the billing, after the contract is signed, a farce.

-For a nationwide financial organization with over 1,600 locations, the negotiations and getting the contracts created and signed for their telecom services were short work for the CIO and IT Team.
+For a Nationwide retailer in the financial industry with over 1,600 locations, the negotiations and getting the contracts created and signed for their telecom services were short work for the CIO and IT Team.
 The discussions centered around the cost and the Service Level Agreements for the circuits that would be a part of the contract.
 The local service or POTS lines were a major component of the agreement however, many areas were overlooked in the negotiation phase.

 RadiusPoint’s monthly audit and continuous follow up with the telecom vendor